jasmine8711/Moving-block/readme.md

 #Eat fish game
 [demo](https://jasmine8711.github.io/Moving-block/)

-This game is our second solo project to practise javascript DOM manipulation.
+The purpose of this game is to practise javascript DOM manipulation, keyboard events and collision detection.
+The original task is to move a block.
+I created the interface in such a way that a, usually, boring game becomes a little fun to play.

 ##what we need to figure out ourself?
 1.Learning objectives (if this is a Learning Challenge)